-Biomedical Emphasis-17
+Biomedical Emphasis-13-14

-Must include ZOOL315, 464, 465, BIOL475; PHTH 417 and 427.
+Must include four of the following: ZOOL315, 464, 465, BIOL475; or PHTH 417, 427.
 BCHM421 must be included in the cognate core.

-Molecular Biology Emphasis-15-16
+Molecular Biology Emphasis-12-13

-Must include BIOL418, 419, 445, 447, and two of the following four courses: BIOL475; BIOL444, 446; ZOOL315; BOT470 or ZOOL464.
+Must include BIOL418, 419, 445, 447, and one of the following four courses: BIOL475; BIOL444, 446; ZOOL315; BOT470 or ZOOL464.
 BCHM421 must be included in the cognate core.

-Neurobiology Emphasis-17
+Neurobiology Emphasis-14

 Upper-division biology courses; must include a zoology course (ZOOL prefix) drawn from each of the environmental, morphological, and functional groups of courses listed below.
 In addition, ZOOL475 and either PSYC364 or 449 must be taken.
-BCHM442 must be included in the cognate core.
+BCHM422 must be included in the cognate core.

-Special Emphasis-21
+Special Emphasis-18

 In situations where students are preparing for a specific job opportunity or a graduate or professional program, the special emphasis may be considered if other degree programs are not adequate.
 The credits must include one biology course each from the functional, morphological, and environmental courses listed below.
-Additional credits to reach a minimum of 21 are to be selected from courses in biology or other disciplines in consultation with a Biology Department advisor.
+Additional credits to reach a minimum of 18 are to be selected from courses in biology or other disciplines in consultation with a Biology Department advisor.
 Departmental approval must be received before the beginning of the spring semester of the student's junior year.